-12 These regulations came into force on 1 January 2006.
-The 2004 and 2000 regulations were thereby repealed.
+12. These regulations came into force on 1 January 2006.
+The 2004 and 2000 regulations for the Graduate Diploma in Teaching (Secondary) were thereby repealed.

 DELNA (DIAGNOSTIC ENGLISH LANGUAGE NEEDS ASSESSMENT)

 In professional programmes, it is important that students have well-developed academic English language skills to meet the graduating standards of their particular programme.
 As a consequence, all undergraduate students in the Faculty of Education and Social Work (Bachelor of Education (Teaching); Bachelor of Physical Education; Bachelor of Human Services; Bachelor of Social Work and Bachelor of Sport, Health and Physical Education), as well as the Graduate Diplomas in Teaching have to complete the DELNA language requirements.